E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 # MiningCrystallographicModelBuildingPipelines
-A tool for mining in research papers that used crystallographic model-building pipelines.
+A tool for mining in research papers that used crystallographic model-building pipelines and recognizes which pipeline is used based on the information in the research paper.

 <a href="https://github.com/E-Alharbi/MiningCrystallographicModelBuildingPipelines/releases/latest/download/Mining.jar"> Download latest release    </a>
 ## Mining authors information